MicroEJ/VEEPortQualificationTools/tests/core/README.rst

 Overview
 ========

-This folder is a part of a project which gathers the Platform Qualification Tools.
-It contains sources and projects to check drivers and implementation of print, time base, RAM, Core, and MicroEJ Core.
+This folder contains sources and projects to test drivers and implementation of print, time base, RAM, Core (see `Tests Description`_), and MicroEJ Core (see `MicroEJ Core Validation`_).

 All tests can be run in one step: all tests will be executed one by one and are run in a specific order, *next one* expects *previous one* is passed.

-For each test, its configuration and its results are described in a dedicated section.
-See `Quick Start`_ section which resume how to configure the tests, how to launch them and the expected results.
+For each test, the configuration and results are described in a dedicated section.
+See `Quick Start`_ section which summarize how to configure the tests, how to launch them and how to analyze the report.

-Dependencies
+Requirements
 ============

 - Follow the `main Readme <../../README.rst>`_.